 Whether your pre-workout supplement comes in powder form or is already mixed into a beverage, you’ll want to keep an eye out for artificial flavors and sweeteners.
 The sugar alcohols in artificial sweeteners can cause bloating and gas that could make your workout unnecessarily uncomfortable.
-There is also evidence to suggest they can negatively affect your metabolic rate, so be mindful of what you’re drinking.
+There is also evidence to suggest they can negatively affect your metabolic rate, so be mindful of what’s in your workout powder or drink.

-The active ingredients in your supplement all proclaim spectacular benefits, like boosted energy, enhanced performance, and increased fat burning.
+The active ingredients in workout supplements for weight loss all proclaim spectacular benefits, like boosted energy, enhanced performance, and increased fat burning.
 While post workout drinks usually focus on aiding in muscle synthesis and muscle recovery, a pre-workout formula will aim to help you exercise longer and harder during your workout sessions.
 While the label may tout the benefits of whatever proprietary blend of ingredients they use, only some of them have held up under scientific research.
 And frankly, plenty of the ingredients in these dietary supplements are found in a normal, balanced diet.

 The most promising pre-workout supplements

-The main source of the energy boost that these supplements provide is caffeine.
+The main source of the energy boost that these supplements provide is the well-loved stimulant, caffeine.
 When taken in doses of 100-400 mg an hour or so before you work out, caffeine has been shown to improve brain functioning and metabolism.
 This is known as a thermogenic effect.
 If you’ve ever come across thermogenic fat burner supplements, caffeine is typically the main active ingredient.

-With more energy, focus, and motivation, your workout can be more productive and more effective at burning calories, which is helpful for any type of training routine.
+With greater energy levels, focus and motivation, your workout can be more productive and more effective at burning calories, which is helpful for any type of training routine.
 Of course, you don’t need thermogenic supplements to get this effect – you can often get the same results from a large cup of coffee.
 And if you’re already drinking one every morning, combining it with the high doses seen in the supplements can leave you feeling jittery and anxious.

 One of the most popular supplements for bodybuilders, creatine is used to boost performance in high-intensity exercises like weight lifting and sprinting.
-By increasing the stores of creatine in your muscles, you’ll boost your performance and increase your muscle mass development.
+By increasing the stores of creatine in your muscles, you’ll boost your workout performance and increase your muscle mass development.
 There are several types of creatine supplements available, but creatine monohydrate is the most widely used form.

 Some people opt to start off their creatine supplementation by “loading,” which involves taking it in high doses for a few weeks.
 Because it can upset your stomach in high doses, people who are loading should avoid pre-workouts that contain creatine.